Position: Evaluation of ECG Representations Must Be Fixed: Related Work

 In this paper, we characterize the state of benchmarking for ECG representation learning by surveying work published at major ML conferences since 2019.
 We also include approaches cited by those publications.
 When making broad claims about the field, we refer to this \textit{survey set} of 28 methods; details are provided in Appendix \ref{sec:survey-set}.
 We note that many more pre-trained ECG models have been proposed, some of which are covered in the review of \cite{han2025}.

-For our empirical study, we focus on CLOCS, MERL, and D-BETA as exemplar methods.
-CLOCS and MERL are widely cited, and D-BETA is a recent purported state-of-the-art approach.
-All three are supported by released weights or pre-training code.
+For our empirical study, we focus on CLOCS, KED, HeartLang, MERL, and D-BETA as exemplar methods.
+They span several prominent paradigms in recent ECG representation learning, including contrastive learning, reconstruction, and multi-modal ECG-text supervision.
+CLOCS and MERL are widely cited, while HeartLang, KED, and D-BETA are recent works reporting state-of-the-art performance.
+All five are supported by released weights or pre-training code.